khrona/awesomium-wiki/getting-started/setting-up-on-linux.md

  2. Open the Terminal.
  3. Change directories to the SDK files you just extracted.
  4. Run `sudo make all` to install the library to your machine.
- 5. Note: To run the WebFlow sample, you will also need to install SDL 1.2

 ### Run the Samples